SallesLeonardo/brsenators_expenses/README.md

 ## Folder Structure

-- **data**: Contains the structured factual table dataset obtained from the Senate's website.
+- **raw_data**: Contains the structured factual table dataset obtained from the Senate's website.
 - **notebooks**: Jupyter notebooks detailing data processing, enrichment, analysis, and PowerBI integration.
 - **sql_queries**: SQL queries used for data transformation and loading.
-- **images**: Images used in the Jupyter notebooks or the PowerBI dashboard.

 ## Usage

-The Jupyter notebooks within the **notebooks** folder provide a step-by-step walkthrough of data processing, analysis, and visualization.
-The SQL queries in the **sql_queries** folder were used for data transformation and loading into the MySQL database.
+The Jupyter notebooks within the **notebooks** folder provide a step-by-step walkthrough of data processing and analysing up to the export to MySQL database.
+The SQL queries in the **sql_queries** folder were used in MySQL workbench for querying, transforming and loading into the MySQL database, as well as exporting it in CSV format for later upload into PowerBI desktop.

+All the ETL process was performed in the local machine.

-Feel free to explore, contribute, and adapt the codebase for your analytics needs.
+Feel free to explore.
+For contributions contact the author.

 ---